AndrewSimonDew/Overseer/README.md

 ## Installation 🚀

-1. Download the latest release `.jar` from the repository.
+1. Download the latest release `.jar` file from the [Releases](https://github.com/AndrewSimonDew/Overseer/releases) page
 2. Place the `.jar` file into your Velocity proxy's `plugins` folder.
 3. Restart or reload your Velocity proxy server.
 4. Configure permissions as needed with your permissions plugin.